ilhambo/.comDocumentation/Deployment/existingsite.md

 If you have used Courier with your site previously and deployments work as expected, then you can be relatively certain it will also deploy properly with umbraco.com.

 ##Step-by-step
 1. Make sure your existing site is upgraded to the latest released version of umbraco.
+You'll also want to make sure the umbraco.com site you create and clone in step 5 is the same version.
 2. Verify your site runs without errors.
   * Hint: check the umbracoTraceLog.txt log file.
   * Ideally your site will run locally using the SqlCe database as this will make content migration easier.
 Don't worry if that's not possible, you can still complete the migration.